rayyan35p/tp/docs/UserGuide.md

 </div>

-**Q**: Why is TaskHub not loading for me?
+**Q**: Why is TaskHub not loading for me?<br>
 **A**: If you did modify your `taskhub.json` file, it is most likely that you put the keyword `null` somewhere in the json file.
 Removing these keywords should at least present to you an empty TaskHub.<br>
-Another possibility is that your `taskhub.log` or `taskhub.json` files are set to read-only.
+Another possibility is that your `taskhub.log` or `taskhub.json` files are set to read-only.<br>
+The first step is to open the folder that contains all your files related to TaskHub.
-For Windows users, right-click each file in your file explorer, click on properties and untick `Read-only` in `Attributes`.
+* For Windows users, right-click each file in your file explorer, click on properties and untick `Read-only` in `Attributes`.<br>
+* For MacOS users, for each file in Finder choose `File` > `Get Info` > `Sharing & Permissions`.
+Set the privilege for yourself to be `Read & Write`.<br>
+* For Linux users, run `chmod a+rw *` in your terminal.
+If you have difficulty navigating to your directory that contains the files, check out the "Navigation and Exploration" section of [this website](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management).<br>

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TaskHub home folder.